 Always Plan Ahead

-If your vision is significantly impaired when you’re not wearing contacts or glasses, it’s a good idea to have a plan in place for any dive-day, vision-related issues.
+If your vision is significantly impaired when you’re not wearing contacts or glasses, it’s a good idea to have a plan in place for any dive day, vision-related issues.
 Here are some key things to consider:

 - Inform Your Buddy and Dive Guide

-If you lose your mask or a contact during a dive, it’s important that fellow divers understand the problem and are ready to assist you appropriately.
-During the buddy check, decide on a signal for “I can’t see” or signal “something is wrong” and establish how you and your buddy will work together to finish the dive safely.
-Remember to always remain calm if a situation arises before or during your dive.
-Always follow the appropriate safety guidelines.
+If you lose your mask or contact lens during a dive, it’s important that your buddy understands the problem and is ready to assist you appropriately.
+During the buddy check, decide on a signal for “I can’t see” and establish how you and your buddy will work together to finish the dive safely.
+Remember to remain calm if a situation arises before or during your dive.
+Always follow the appropriate safety guidelines. - Keep Spare Contacts in Your Dive Bag

 It’s a smart idea to keep spare contact lenses in your dive bag.
 That way, if you do lose a contact lens during a dive on a multi-dive day, the rest of your day isn’t ruined.
-Keeping spares, along with re-wetting drops, will also allow you to better deal with general discomfort or dryness.
+Keeping spares, along with rewetting drops, will also allow you to better deal with general discomfort or dryness. - Know Your Prescription

 Whether you remember it yourself or keep a picture of it on your phone, knowing your prescription can be handy if you forget to bring, lose or run out of soft contact lenses on a trip.
-In many destinations, it’s possible to purchase soft contact lenses over the counter, if you have access to a retailer.
+In many destinations, it’s possible to purchase soft contact lenses over the counter if you have access to a retailer.

 So now you know your vision shouldn’t hold you back from exploring everything beneath the water’s surface, it’s time to get in the water.
 If you’re already a diver, find your next dive destination here.
 Alternatively, if you’re a new diver, sign up for the PADI Open Water Diver course below.